-This challenge is one that is almost always self-inflicted.
-Many new investors feel as though they need to invest a bit in everything to shield themselves from risk.
+This challenge is almost always self-inflicted.
+Many new investors feel they need to invest a bit in everything to shield themselves from risk.
 However, over-diversification can significantly stunt your portfolio’s growth.
 It is often best to pick 2-3 options to invest the majority of your portfolio in.

-Though the least common of these five challenges, some new investors simply go into the market right before a financial downfall.
+Though the least common of these five challenges, some new investors go into the market right before a financial downfall.
 This has caused investors to lose money before making any!
-However, this risk can easily be mitigated by dollar cost averaging, a strategy where you invest into the market bit by bit and over a long period to mitigate larger fluctuations in the value in your portfolio.
+However, this risk can easily be mitigated by dollar-cost averaging, a strategy where you invest into the market bit by bit and mitigate larger fluctuations in the value in your portfolio over a long period.

 Not Getting Help